 Each of these practice test at Driver’s Prep has 25 random questions based on the Connecticut Driver’s Manual and real DMV tests.
-After each question, you will see the correct answer.
+After each question, you’ll see the correct answer.
 If your answer is wrong, you’ll also see an explanation based on the information in the manual.

-Before you start the practice tests, it is a good idea to familiarize yourself with the content of the Driver’s Manual.
+Before you start practicing, it is a good idea to familiarize yourself with the content of the Driver’s Manual.
 Make sure you get the latest version from the Connecticut Department of Motor Vehicles.
-Read it at least once.
+Read the manual at least once.

-The passing score on the knowledge test is 80 percent, which means you must answer at least 20 questions correctly to pass the exam.
+The passing score on the knowledge test in Connecticut is 80 percent.
+This means you must answer at least 20 questions correctly to pass the exam.

-When practicing, it’s a good idea to aim higher a little bit on the sample tests.
+While you study for the exam, it’s a good idea to aim higher a little bit on the sample tests.
 We recommend that you keep practicing until you can reach a score of at least 92 percent.
-Make sure you truly understand the correct answers.
+Make sure you truly understand questions and the correct answers.

 Who Must Take the Connecticut Knowledge Test?